1958 Sterlington railroad collision: Accident

 Train #50, an eastbound passenger train was led by an American Locomotive Company PA-1 diesel-electric locomotive #859, with four passenger coaches.
 Beginning its day at 5:25 a.m. at Monroe, New York.
-Meanwhile, train #53, a westbound train headed for Port Jervis, New York with an EMD GP7 locomotive #1402, a road-switcher, an express car, mail car, mail-bagger car and two passenger coaches departed Hoboken Terminal in Hoboken, New Jersey at 4:00 am.
+Meanwhile, train #53, a westbound train headed for Port Jervis, New York with an EMD GP7 locomotive #1402, a road-switcher, an express car, mail car, mail-baggage car and two passenger coaches departed Hoboken Terminal in Hoboken, New Jersey at 4:00 am.

-At 5:15 am, the train dispatcher at Hoboken was notified by the New Jersey operator that an eastbound freight train, Extra #703 East, would be coming off the Graham Line with three diesel-electric locomotives, 115 freight cars and a caboose.
+At 5:15 am, the train dispatcher at Hoboken was notified by the NJ (Newburgh Junction) interlocking tower operator that an eastbound freight train, Extra #703 East, would be coming off the Graham Line with three diesel-electric locomotives, 115 freight cars and a caboose.
 In order to keep the freight train moving and not delay train #50, they moved the freight train onto the eastbound track, switching to westbound track at Hillburn.
-The dispatcher informed the New Jersey operator at 5:16 by telephone to hold westbound trains and put a stop signal up.
-The freight was placed on the eastbound main track when it passed New Jersey at 5:28 am, going about 25 miles per hour.
+The dispatcher informed the NJ tower operator at 5:16 by telephone to hold westbound trains and put a stop signal up.
+The freight was placed on the eastbound main track when it passed NJ interlocking at 5:28 am, going about 25 miles per hour.

-Train #50 saw the stop signal at New Jersey, and a yellow flag, which noted that the operator had a Form 19 train order to let the freight through; the engineer of train #50 sounded the horn and a train order No. 103 was given by the New Jersey operator.
-Order No. 103 meant that train #50 could use the westbound main track between New Jersey, and the first crossover track west of Hillburn, and had priority over other trains.
-Train #50 crossed the interlocking station at 5:32 am, making stops at Southfields, Tuxedo and Sloatsburg.
+Train #50 saw the stop signal at NJ tower, and a yellow flag, which noted that the operator had a Form 19 train order to let the freight through; the engineer of train #50 sounded the horn and a train order No. 103 was given by the New Jersey operator.
+Order No. 103 meant that train #50 could use the westbound main track between NJ interlocking, and the first crossover track west of Hillburn, and had priority over other trains.
+Train #50 crossed the NJ interlocking station at 5:32 am, making stops at Southfields, Tuxedo and Sloatsburg.